monahton/monahton.github.io/CV.md

 `September 2021 - Current`
-__Maintainer of Data Carpentry Lessons__, The Carpentries organization, California - USA
+__Data Carpentry Lessons Maintainer__, The Carpentries organization, California - USA
    - Maintainer of core lessons of Data Carpentry
    - Review submissions, discussions of change and set standards for the organization as a whole